Logo of the BBC: 1980s

 In late 1987, the BBC produced yet another new logo.
 Since the last one was made, a consumer brand was becoming part of nearly every TV station and corporation at the time (and, at ITV, had been so for many years).
 The BBC needed a strong and unified identity, and a change of said identity was key.
 Michael Peters was hired to design this all-inclusive BBC identity for the corporation.
 They modified the then-current logo by sharpening up the parallelogram edges again and set them to an angle of 17 degrees without reducing the size of the spaces between the boxes.
 They also sharpened up the text to make it match the clarity of the logo itself.
 The typeface used was Helvetica Neue.
 Also, under-logo lines were added to the logo for the first time.
 These lines were coloured blue, red, green to reflect the three phosphors of colour cathode-ray tube television, and the other three countries of the UK, which are Scotland, Wales and Northern Ireland, respectively.
 These appeared on the BBC national-region identities from their debut in 1988 and its gradual television debut over the period between 1989 and 1991.

 Previously, in 1986, the electronically generated BBC2 logo was updated.
 The number 2 was replaced with the word TWO.
-The letters were white, 3D letters on a white background with red striping on the T as well as green and blue striping on the W. The word TWO appeared and faded on the white background.
+The letters were white, 3D letters on a white background with red striping on the letter T as well as green and blue striping on the letter W. The word TWO appeared and faded on the white background.

 The rebrands of both BBC1 and BBC2 in February 1991 were also based on the then-current BBC corporate identity, when these two channels were given a total corporate look, unlike previous ways of branding the channels.
 BBC Radio Clwyd continued to use this logo until the station was closed in around August 1998, and the 1987 logo continued as an in-credit logo.